parzh/iso4217/README.md

 The original [ISO 4217 XML file][1] converted to JSON.

 ## Features of `@iso4217/json`
-1. All the data from the original XML file, but already converted to JSON ahead of time, – **importing this package is actually the same as importing a plain JSON file**.
+1. All the data from the original XML file is **already converted to JSON ahead of time**, – importing this package is actually **like importing a plain JSON file**.
-1. All the data is guaranteed to be up-to-date at all times:
+1. All the data is **guaranteed to be up-to-date** at all times:
     - the data in the original XML file [is maintained by the Swiss Association for Standardization][2] (SNV);
     - the data in the resulting JSON file [is automatically updated by CI/CD script][3] on a daily basis;
 1. Thanks to the custom-defined format, no data is lost from the original XML during conversion, – all the information is preserved in the JSON file.